MoleCraftHUB/MSB_Coal_DB/README.md

     │   ├── Coal_Mass_Distribution.csv    # csv file for experimental mass distribution data
     │   └── Coal_NMR.csv                  # csv file for experimental 13C-NMR data
     ├── Monarch/
-    │   ├── Condensed_Data/               # xyz files for gas and solid phase for the coal model │   ├── Model_Construction/           # jupyter notebook example for construction workflow using MolecularSolidBuilder tool
+    │   ├── Condensed_Data/               # structure files for gas and solid phase for the coal model │   ├── Model_Construction/           # jupyter notebook example for construction workflow using MolecularSolidBuilder tool
-    │   └── Molecular_Data/               # xyz files for individual molecules in each range of molecular weight ├── Herrin/
+    │   └── Molecular_Data/               # structure files for individual molecules in each range of molecular weight ├── Herrin/
-    │   ├── Condensed_Data/               # xyz files for gas and solid phase for the coal model │   └── Molecular_Data/               # xyz files for individual molecules in each range of molecular weight ├── Springfield/
+    │   ├── Condensed_Data/               # structure files for gas and solid phase for the coal model │   └── Molecular_Data/               # structure files for individual molecules in each range of molecular weight ├── Springfield/
-    │   ├── Condensed_Data/               # xyz files for gas and solid phase for the coal model │   └── Molecular_Data/               # xyz files for individual molecules in each range of molecular weight ├── Blue Gem/
+    │   ├── Condensed_Data/               # structure files for gas and solid phase for the coal model │   └── Molecular_Data/               # structure files for individual molecules in each range of molecular weight ├── Blue Gem/
-    │   ├── Condensed_Data/               # xyz files for gas and solid phase for the coal model │   ├── Molecular_Data/               # xyz files for individual molecules in each range of molecular weight │   ├── ReaxFF_Mattsson/              # xyz files at t=0ns and t=1ns of 2073 K ReaxFF simulations using Mattsson parameter
+    │   ├── Condensed_Data/               # structure files for gas and solid phase for the coal model │   ├── Molecular_Data/               # structure files for individual molecules in each range of molecular weight │   ├── ReaxFF_Mattsson/              # structure files at t=0ns and t=1ns of 2073 K ReaxFF simulations using Mattsson parameter
-    │   └── ReaxFF_Nielson/               # xyz files at t=0ns and t=1ns of 2073 K ReaxFF simulations using Nielson parameter
+    │   └── ReaxFF_Nielson/               # structure files at t=0ns and t=1ns of 2073 K ReaxFF simulations using Nielson parameter
     └── images/

 ### Experimental data VS atomistic model data